 VyprVPN’s built-in kill switch has a few more customizable features than most VPN providers, giving it a slight edge on the competition.
 And even though the feature isn’t advertised, there’s also DNS leak protection included in both the Windows and Mac versions of the software.

-Which Version of Popcorn Time to Use
+Which version of Popcorn Time should you use?

 Popcorn Time had a rocky start, but its initial release caught everyone’s attention.
 Users flocked to the software for easy and fast video streams, giving it an enormous boost in popularity shortly after launch.
 Corporations and governments eventually caught wind of this and stepped in to shut down or block the software in many countries.
 To avoid any legal battles, the original Popcorn Time developers quietly disappeared.

 Fortunately for the community, Popcorn Time was free and open source software.
 Other developers forked the code and made their own versions, releasing a swarm of clones in the following months and years.
-Some of those forks became safe and feature rich alternatives, but others were as dangerous as a virus or malware.
+Some of those forks became safe and feature-rich alternatives, but others were as dangerous as a virus or malware.

 The original Popcorn Time developers eventually resurfaced and gave their seal of approval to one of the more popular clones.
 That fork is now known as the official version of Popcorn Time.
 It’s available for a variety of devices, it has arguably the best features, and most important of all, it’s safe to download.